terraform-google-modules/terraform-google-group/README.md

     ([link](https://github.com/hashicorp/terraform-provider-google/issues/7616)).

-* Updating a `google_cloud_identity_group_membership` to change the role of a member fails with the following error due to Terraform tries to create the new role assignment before/at the same time as the old one is removed.
+* Updating a `google_cloud_identity_group_membership` to change the role of a member fails with the following error due to Terraform trying to create the new role assignment before/at the same time as the old one is removed.
     Rerunning the same deployment twice might resolve the issue.